Mantalenka/nota_majdat_swampdota/README.md

 ONLY SEQUENTLY TRANSPORED UNIT (not use more then 1 atlas at the same time) !(Use lua_condition node with checkbox repeat before repeat node, then implement "while cyklus")

+* root_with_maverick

+It is same with root, but in end of game (about 6:10) is my Maverick wave
+- every time if I have a Metal, by Maverick from end game wave

 Commands
 ---